Carreau/phd-dissertation/parts/part1.rst

 of the parameter responsible for cell sorting :cite:`Maitre0212`.
-In particular between cells, the tension of the couple (membrane+actin cortex) can be determined by using the contact angle between cell which is the angle between interfaces as defined in `Figure #fig-tension-cell`.
+In particular between cells, the tension of the couple (membrane+actin cortex) can be determined by using the contact angle between cell which is the angle between interfaces as defined in :num:`Figure #fig-tension-cell`.

 .. _fig-tension-cell: